Flyer53/jsPanel/README.md

 ###NEWS:###

++ 2014-04-22 A first preview of the **bootstrap version of jsPanel** is available here: http://jspanel.de/branch-bootstrap/index.html

 + 2014-04-20 jsPanel version 1.6.1 released

 + 2014-04-20 I started work on a branch that better supports bootstrap themes by default